Blue Bay, Curaçao

 Blue Bay (Dutch: Blauwbaai) is a beach on the Caribbean island of Curaçao, located close to the fishermen's village of Sint-Michiel to the north-west of Willemstad.
 The beach is named after a plantation "Blaauw" that was located nearby.
 There are several restaurants at the beach and golf course.
-The beach is used for snorkeling and diving.
-Close by are a golf court and a hockey pitch.
+The beach is used for snorkeling and diving, because of its crystal-clear water.
+Near by you will find a golf course and a hockey pitch.
 The Blue Bay Sculpture Garden is located nearby in a tourist resort.